Symptoms of the onset of natural childbirth pain for girls and boys

 How is labor pain?

-- Ability and strength of uterine contractions
+- Ability and strength of uterine coractions

 - The size and position of the fetus in the uterus